MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-522-Implantation-Injectable-Dosage-Form-New-Animal-Drugs/section-522.224.md

 (b) *Sponsor.* See No. 086026 in § 510.600(c) of this chapter.

-(c) *Conditions of use in dogs* - (1) *Amount.* Administer 5.3 mg/kg (0.4 mL/kg) by infiltration injection into the tissue layers at the time of incisional closure.
+(c) *Conditions of use* - (1) *Dogs* - (i) *Amount.* Administer 5.3 mg/kg (0.4 mL/kg) by infiltration injection into the tissue layers at the time of incisional closure.

-(2) *Indications for use.* For single-dose infiltration into the surgical site to provide local postoperative analgesia for cranial cruciate ligament surgery in dogs.
+(ii) *Indications for use.* For single-dose infiltration into the surgical site to provide local postoperative analgesia for cranial cruciate ligament surgery.

-(3) *Limitations.* Federal law restricts this drug to use by or on the order of a licensed veterinarian.
+(2) *Cats* - (i) *Amount.* Administer 5.3 mg/kg per forelimb (0.4 mL/kg per forelimb), for a total dose of 10.6 mg/kg/cat, as a 4-point nerve block prior to onychectomy.

+(ii) *Indications for use.* For use as a peripheral nerve block to provide regional postoperative analgesia following onychectomy.

 [81 FR 67151, Sept.
-30, 2016]
+30, 2016, as amended at 84 FR 8973, Mar.
+13, 2019]